His Life For Mine (Romans 5:8)

 These two things, Christ being made sin and us being made righteousness, could only be accomplished by substitution.
 There was no possible way for the Lord of glory to be made sin, except by imputation.
 And there is no way by which any man can be made righteousness, except by imputation.
 It is a legal matter.
 At Calvary Christ became sin for us, and we became righteousness in Him.
 As surely as Christ was made sin, all of those for whom He died are made righteous.

-Impute means to put on someone's account; to charge something to another’s account.
+Impute means to put on someone's account; To charge something to another’s account.
 We had a debt we owed that we could never pay (Romans 5:12).
 Jesus is the payer of our sin debt.
-It means that Jesus places His righteousness upon our record when we trust in Him for salvation.
+It means that Jesus places His righteousness upon our record when we trust upon Him for salvation.
 Imputation is the act of God whereby our sins are put on Christ’s account and His righteousness is put on our account.
 It means that Jesus took our sins upon His record and then placed His righteousness upon our record.

-Jesus earnestly wants to impute your sin to His record and impute His righteousness to your record.
-If you will receive Christ’s righteousness He will impute His righteousness to your account, that when you stand before God, you will stand before Him as though you have never sinned; not because your sinless, but because your account has been settled.
+Jesus earnestly wants to impute your sin to His record and impute His righteousness to yours.
+If you will receive Christ’s righteousness He will impute His righteousness to your account, that when you stand before God, you will stand before Him as though you have never sinned; not because you’re sinless, but because your account has been settled.
 If you would like to accept Him as your Lord and Saviour, it all begins when you say yes to Jesus and let Him become your Saviour.
 All you must do to be saved is admit your guilty condition before God for violating His holy Law (Romans 3:19), and then trust Jesus to wash away your sins with His shed blood.

 If this post has blessed you in any way,